 Before you create an online course to sell or give away in exchange for an email address, you need to figure out what the subject will be.
 The most obvious choice is to pick a subject you are comfortable with.
 Even better, choose a subject you are passionate about.
 When you have a deep and personal understanding of a topic, it will be easier to create the course.
 If you work in a broad field, you might have a number of topics you are passionate about.
 Choose the one you have the most knowledge about to create your first course.
 From there you can add on more courses later on.

-Another thing to consider is, are you creating the online course as a complement to your business blog or are you looking into creating a full-scale learning platform?
+Another thing to consider is, whether you are creating the online course as a complement to your business blog or are you looking into creating a full-scale learning platform.
 For example, let’s say you sell custom website layouts on your site and your blog readers have been asking how to start a business like yours.
 So you create a course that goes through the steps of setting up a custom website layout business.
 On the other hand, if you are a professional designer and are tired of working with clients, you can set up a learning site with dozens of courses about design.

 Conduct Market Research

 Once you have chosen a topic you have to make sure that there’s demand for it.
 The same topic might have some aspects of it with high demand and others without.
 For example, let’s say you chose the topic to be about creating visuals for a business blog.
-A high demand title could be “How to create high-converting visuals for social media with Canva” while a low demand title would be “How to create your own blog visuals”.
+A high-demand title could be “How to create high-converting visuals for social media with Canva” while a low-demand title would be “How to create your own blog visuals”.
 Even though they are the same idea, the first title has a better aim.